Masamitsu1025/ruhmi-framework-mcu/install/README.md

 C:\work\install\mera-2.3.2-cp310-cp310-win_amd64.whl
 ```

-At this point MERA should be ready to use.
+At this point, MERA should be ready to use.
 You can confirm with the following example:

 ```
 python -c "import mera;print(dir(mera))"